Back in the Day

 - My Ignite Endurance team for being awesome training partners and friends, who push me to new limits.

 - Tri360 for fulfilling all my nutrition and equipment needs since joining forces with Ignite.
 Tri360 has a terrific approach to serving the DC triathlon community, and I look forward to a long, successful partnership.
 Kate, Blaine, and Katie have been super helpful and supportive of Ignite.
-And Mike the mechanic rocks! (not to be confused with Mike + the Mechanics, but they also rock)
+And Matt the mechanic rocks! (not to be confused with Mike + the Mechanics, but they also rock)

 - Fabrice, Ken, and Dina for letting a complete stranger crash with them for a weekend.
 What was originally “just another race trip” turned into a great experience.
 Fabrice, I look forward to reuniting in Kona, and Dina and Ken, good luck on your Cirque Du Soleil tryouts!